fire-archive/DesignConcepts/chapters/level_15.md

 ## Who to Blindtest With?

 Most board games require multiple players.
-For practical reasons, most blindtests done with professional games are done with regular game groups.
+For practical reasons, most blind\-tests done with professional games are done with regular game groups.
 Some companies keep a list of volunteer groups and put out calls to their private list for playtesters; they will then send out advance copies of their game in exchange for feedback.
 For our purposes, this is unhelpful, because most of you do not work at such a company and do not have a database of volunteers to call at a moment's notice.

 Ideally, your blindtest should be with people who are in the target audience for your game.
 If you're making a children's game, your blindtest should involve kids in your target age range (and perhaps their parents).
 If your game is made for people who are already avid Eurogame players, you'd do well to find a group that plays these kinds of games regularly.
 And so on.